 - It is usually better to keep breastfeeding - feeding the baby with a lactose-free formula is sometimes suggested but it does not always help a baby feel more comfortable and be more settled.

 - You may like to try some settling ideas.
 See the topic 'Crying baby'.

 - When breastfeeding, make sure your baby finishes the first breast (to try to get more of the fatty milk) before trying her on the other breast, as this often helps.
 Fat in milk slows down digestion, so more lactose is broken down by the lactase and absorbed.

 - Try to space feeds a little, perhaps aiming for about 3 hours from the start of one feed to the start of the next.
 If your baby wants a feed during this time, put her back to the 'empty' side.

-Anderson J. 'Lactose intolerance and the breastfed baby' Essence Magazine, 2010, Vol 35, No 1.
+Anderson J. 'Lactose intolerance and the breastfed baby' Essence Magazine, Reviewed October 2012.
 Published by the Australian Breastfeeding Association

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).